 Some parents are comfortable allowing others to hold their newborn.
 Some parents are not.
 Do not be offended if they decline your request.
 This an important time for parents to bond with their baby.
 If people holding the newborn makes Mom anxious, this can negatively affect her milk production.
 Be sure to ask first and don’t force anything.

 DON’T Come If You’re Sick

 If you are even slightly ill, it’s best not to visit a newborn.
 The last thing you want to do is get a baby sick and threaten their well-being because you were sick.
 Furthermore, you don’t want to spread sick germs to the parents, whose immune systems may already be compromised due to lack of sleep.
 It’s also not recommended to bring children with you unless the parents you are visiting have approved.
 If approved, talk with your child or children before entering their home about not touching things and not touching the baby.

 DON’T Offer Unsolicited Advice

-As much as you might disagree with something the newborn’s parents are doing, don’t suggest how you think they ought to be parenting.
+As much as you might disagree with something the newborn’s parents are doing, don’t suggest how you think they should be parenting.
 If they ask you for suggestions and advice, then feel free to share your ideas with them.
 Otherwise, keep those thoughts to yourself.

-The bottom line when visiting a new baby and its family is to remember that the visit is not about you!
-Be as respectful and helpful as you can while you are there.
-And avoid overstepping common sense boundaries and wearing out your welcome.
-By following these simple do’s and don’t’s, you’ll be sure to leave your mark as “best postpartum guest ever!”
+When visiting a new baby and its family, the bottom line is to remember that the visit is not about you!
+So be as respectful and helpful as you can while you are there.
+And avoid overstepping common-sense boundaries and wearing out your welcome.
+By following these simple do’s and don’t’s, you’ll be sure to leave your mark as the “best postpartum guest ever!”